planetis-m/breakout/README.md

 ## Blueprints DSL

-``addBlueprint`` is a macro that allows you to declaratively specify an entity and its components.
+``build`` is a macro that allows you to declaratively specify an entity and its components.
 It produces ``mixin`` proc calls that register the components for the entity with the arguments specified.
 The macro also supports nested entities (children in the hierarchical scene graph) and composes perfectly with user-made procedures.
 These must have signature ``proc (w: World, e: Entity, ...): Entity``